krishaamer/green-filter-research/research/literature/design.md

 -   Prof Tony Mok, of the Chinese University of Hong Kong: “We have known about the link between pollution and lung cancer for a long time, and we now have a possible explanation for it.
 As consumption of fossil fuels goes hand in hand with pollution and carbon emissions, we have a strong mandate for tackling these issues – for both environmental and health reasons.”
 (Hannah Devlin (2022))

-*Design*: *People live in the polluted areas are so used to it.
+**Design Implications**: *People live in the polluted areas are so used to it.
 What app to wake them up?
 “You live in a highly polluted area.
 Here’s what you can do”*

 ## Supply Chains {#supply-chains}